nice-digital/engineering/skill-framework/skill-framework.md

 ## Skill framework

 Our framework is based on the UK government Digital, Data and Techology (DDaT) capability framework for the technical job family of [software developer](https://www.gov.uk/guidance/software-developer).
 Based on feedback from our team, we have added example skills and behaviours which are relevant to how we work at NICE Digital.
 We have also added a few skills that we believe are missing from the framework but are relevant to working at NICE Digital, such as developing others and community participation.

-## Editing the skill framework data

-Although our framework is based on the DDaT framework, we have augmented it with more detail.
-This data is fetched from here by our [develop your skills application](https://github.com/nice-digital/develop-your-skills).

-Skill data can be found in here:

-* [skills\example-skills.yml](skills\example-skills.yml) - collection of all possible levels of skill with examples, grouped by skill.
-Markdown can be used to add links in the examples.
-* [skills\example-roles.json](skills\example-roles.json) - a collection of all possible developer roles, with associations to levels of each skill
-* [skills\example-levels.json](skills\example-levels.json) - a definition of the names of the different levels used across all skills

-## Viewing the skill framework

-The skill framework is best viewed [here](https://nice-digital.github.io/develop-your-skills/#/framework).

-You can also use the skill framework to help [develop your skills](https://nice-digital.github.io/develop-your-skills);